browserengineering/book/book/invalidation.md

             # ...
 ```

-Next, let's look at the next case, where `BlockLayout` objects are
+Let's move on to the next case, where `BlockLayout` objects are
 created by `DocumentLayout`.
 Here's what that code looks like:

 ``` {.python file=lab15}